amitjoy/dependency-graph-osgi/README.md

 ### Usage

-1. You need to create an OBR Index file using bnd - `bnd index */target/*.jar`
+1. You need to create an OBR Index file using bnd - `java -jar biz.aQute.bnd.jar index */target/*.jar`
+2. You can download bnd from this URL - https://goo.gl/D6RN6K
-2. This will create an OBR Index XML file in your project workspace directory
+2. The aforementioned command will create an OBR Index XML file in your project workspace directory
 3. Now create a `bundles.txt` file listing the bundles whose dependency graph will be prepared
 4. The `bundles.txt` file must comprise the bundle symbolic names in separate lines
 5. `java -jar dependency.graph.osgi-0.0.1-SNAPSHOT-jar-with-dependencies.jar -o index.xml -b bundles.txt`